nixys/nxs-backup/README.md

 ### On-premise (bare-metal or virtual machine)

-The nxs-backup is provided for the following processor architectures: amd64 (x86_64), arm (armv7/armv8), arm64 (aarch64).
+nxs-backup is provided for the following processor architectures: amd64 (x86_64), arm (armv7/armv8), arm64 (aarch64).

 To install latest version just download and unpack archive for your CPU architecture.